moritz-h/satisfactory-3d-map/docs/SATISFACTORY_SAVE.md

 Within these, all objects of a level are stored.
 The result is basically a list of all objects `TArray<UObject*> objects`.
 However, information about each object is separated.
-While the `TOCBlob` stores metainformation about each object, such as class name, the `DataBlob` contains all properties and class-specific data of each object.
+`TOCBlob64` stores metainformation about each object, such as class name.
+`DataBlob64` contains all properties and class-specific data of each object.

 Objects are either actors or basic objects.
 Each object has a class name in the form `/Game/FactoryGame/Buildable/Building/Foundation/Build_Foundation_8x4_01.Build_Foundation_8x4_01_C` and an additional instance name.